E-SEKYERE/novatech-financial-statement-analysis/README.md

 ![Dashboard Preview](screenshots/dashboard_overview.png)

 ## 📌 Project Summary
-A five-year (2019–2023) financial statement analysis built in Excel for Novatech Solutions, a fictional company used as a case study.
+A five-year (2019–2023) financial statement analysis built in Excel for Novatech Solutions.
 The workbook consolidates the three core financial statements, horizontal and vertical analysis, a full ratio suite (profitability, liquidity, efficiency, solvency), and an interactive pivot-table dashboard to surface the underlying trends in the business's financial health.

 ## 🛠️ Tools Used
 - **Microsoft Excel** — 3-statement build, horizontal/vertical analysis, ratio calculations, pivot tables and charts